risawitama/verbose-potato/README.md

-## How do locomotives know where they're going?
-Lots of training
+## What do you call a group of killer whales playing instruments?
+An Orca-stra.